-Now, a year later (and a week shy of the anniversary of my fathers death), I am back-boned in a way I was not; wrinkled, occasionally, with moments of anxiety or over-reflection, but a smooth tail for the most part.
+Teaching life followed on the heels of that road trip, and all the stress that re-submergence into working life entailed.
+Between marking papers, course taking, evaluations, physiotherapy sessions, doctors appointments, flu sessions, dinners, conversations, and sleep (little/none), I had little time or energy to record my thoughts.
+Now, a year later (and a week shy of the anniversary of my fathers death), I am back-boned in a way I was not; wrinkled, occasionally, with moments of anxiety or over-reflection, but a smooth sail for the most part.
 I am writing again.
-Differently from the wrenching poems I used to pen, or the exploratory vignettes I brought back from travel.
-Writing is quieter now, memoir-like, distilled.
-I think it is better, and needs less.
-I like it more.
+Differently from the wrenching poems I used to pen or the exploratory vignettes brought back from travel.
+Writing is brighter now, distilled into colours and deep, joyful laughter – a room full of children, well come.